Limestone Township, Peoria County, Illinois

 Limestone Township is located in Peoria County, Illinois.
-As of the 2010 census, its population was 19,705 and it contained 8,103 housing units.
+As of the 2020 census, its population was 18,357 and it contained 8,111 housing units.

+For the census year of 2010, its population was 19,705 and it contained 8,103 housing units.

 History

 Limestone Township was named from the abundance of limestone and attendant lime kilns in the area.
+After the dissolution of neighboring West Peoria Township, portions of the township outside of the City of West Peoria's corporate boundaries were absorbed into Limestone Township.

 Geography

 According to the 2010 census, the township has a total area of 35.95 sqmi, of which 35.7 sqmi (or 99.30%) is land and 0.26 sqmi (or 0.72%) is water.